 To assist individuals who are performing qualifying military service and individuals who are affected by disaster, war or other military operation or national emergency, an attendance exception may be granted.
-A student is declared as military deployed upon receipt of official activation orders documentation by the school.
-Similarly, appropriate documentation for students residing in an area declared as a disaster area must be submitted to the school.
-The school's registrar office will record the student's actual last date of attendance and then provide an attendance exception.
-If the documentation shows that the student knew she/he was going to be deployed prior to the term or course start date and still decided to start, the school will not provide this military attendance exception.
-For these reasons, it is required that the school personnel request deployment paperwork/orders to verify deployment status or to document evidence of a disaster area declaration prior to applying the attendance exception.
-The school must record the student's actual last date of attendance exception.
+A student is declared as military deployed upon receipt of official activation orders documentation by the College.
+Similarly, appropriate documentation for students residing in an area declared as a disaster area must be submitted to the College.
+The College's registrar office will record the student's actual last date of attendance and then provide an attendance exception.
+If the documentation shows that the student knew she/he was going to be deployed prior to the term or course start date and still decided to start, the College will not provide this military attendance exception.
+For these reasons, it is required that the College personnel request deployment paperwork/orders to verify deployment status or to document evidence of a disaster area declaration prior to applying the attendance exception.
+The College must record the student's actual last date of attendance regardless of the exception granted.